southburnett.com.au

 Meetings commence at 9:00am in the Warren Truss Chamber, Glendon Street, Kingaroy unless stated otherwise.

-From April 2020, Council has also begun to live stream video and audio of each meeting.
-These videos, along with meeting agendas and minutes, can be viewed on the Council Meetings page of Council's website.
+Council began livestreaming video and audio of meetings in 2020.
+These videos, along with meeting agendas and minutes, can be viewed on the Council Meetings

 Level 3 Water Restrictions